 E-Safety is also taught formally as part of the computing curriculum.
-We follow Purple Mash for IT and each Year Group is taught how to keep themselves safe on the Internet.
+We use Kapow for computing and each Year Group is taught how to keep themselves safe on the Internet.
 We also run parent workshops and children workshops led by NSPCC and NCC.
 E-Safety is also taught in assemblies.

 There is also a wealth of online activities that the children can access in order to support their learning.
 Below are some tips and useful links to help you to keep your children safe online: